Blue-eyed soul: 1960s

 After splitting from Big Brother and the Holding Company, Janis Joplin formed a new backup group, the Kozmic Blues Band, composed of session musicians like keyboardist Stephen Ryder and saxophonist Cornelius "Snooky" Flowers, as well as former Big Brother and the Holding Company guitarist Sam Andrew and future Full Tilt Boogie Band bassist Brad Campbell.
 The band was influenced by the Stax-Volt rhythm and blues (R&B) and soul bands of the 1960s, as exemplified by Otis Redding and the Bar-Kays.

+Joe Cocker, who sang soul-oriented covers of songs such as "With a Little Help from My Friends", was said by the Chicago Sun Times to have "opened the door for all blue-eyed soul singers after him".

 1970s

 Hamilton, Joe Frank & Reynolds and the Grass Roots both had successful blue-eyed soul singles; the former with "Don't Pull Your Love" (1971) and the latter with "Two Divided by Love" (1971) and "The Runway" (1972).
 In 1973, the American band Stories and the Canadian group Skylark had successes with their respective blue-eyed soul singles "Brother Louie" and "Wildflower".
 In February 1975, Tower of Power became the first white/mixed act to appear on Soul Train.
-Also in 1975, David Bowie, another early white artist to appear on Soul Train, released Young Americans, a popular blue-eyed soul album which Bowie himself called “plastic soul."
+Also in 1975, David Bowie, another early white artist to appear on Soul Train, released Young Americans, a popular blue-eyed soul album which Bowie himself called "plastic soul".
 It featured the funk-inspired "Fame", which became Bowie's first number-one hit in the US.
-Hall & Oates' 1975 Daryl Hall & John Oates includes the ballad "Sara Smile," long considered a blue-eyed soul standard.
+Hall & Oates' 1975 Daryl Hall & John Oates includes the ballad "Sara Smile", long considered a blue-eyed soul standard.
 "She's Gone", another soulful hit, was originally released in 1973 but did better as a re-release after "Sara Smile".
 Bobby Caldwell, one of the most notable purveyors of blue-eyed soul, released his enduring hit "What You Won't Do for Love" in 1978.